-Western Sydney University in collaboration with the Human Performance Research Network(opens in a new window) invites applications from highly motivated graduates seeking to undertake a Doctor of Philosophy degree to work with Associate Professor John Cass and Associate Professor Gabrielle Weidemann on two projects designed to evaluate the perceptual and cognitive demands of Augmented and Virtual Reality displays on human navigation performance.
-In addition to evaluating human behavioural performance the project will involve measurement of various physiological indices of stress and cognitive load, including pupil-diameter, eye-movements and cortical blood flow (functional Near Infrared Spectroscopy).
+Western Sydney University in collaboration with the Human Performance Research Network(opens in a new window) invites applications from high achieving and motivated graduates seeking to undertake a Doctor of Philosophy (PhD) degree to work with Associate Professor John Cass and Associate Professor Gabrielle Weidemann on a project designed to evaluate the cognitive demands of Augmented and Virtual Reality displays on human performance.
+In addition to evaluating behavioural performance, the project will involve measurement of various physiological indices of stress and cognitive load, including pupil-diameter, eye-movements and cortical blood flow (functional Near Infrared Spectroscopy).

 What does the scholarship provide?